vlcak27/agentbom/README.md

 - `cloud_access`
 - `autonomous_execution`

 AgentBOM first looks for an actor and capability in the same source file.
 If no same-file actor exists, it falls back to detected models, then frameworks, then tool configuration with lower confidence.
 This keeps inference deterministic and auditable.

 Reachability findings also include static path evidence:

 - `prompt_input`: prompt variables, prompt templates, chat messages, or direct input
 - `tool_invocation`: tool calls or framework invocation patterns
-- `shell_execution`: subprocess, shell, `exec`, or `eval` execution paths
+- `shell_execution`: subprocess, shell, exec, or eval execution paths
 - `network_execution`: HTTP, cloud, or network client execution paths

 `confidence_score` is a deterministic 0-100 score derived from source-file locality, actor confidence, capability confidence, and path evidence.

 ## Capability Graph

 The JSON report includes a graph representation of the detected attack surface.

 Nodes represent providers, models, frameworks, and capabilities.
-Edges describe
+Edges describe relationships:
-relationships:

 - `uses`: a model or framework uses a provider
 - `enables`: a framework enables a capability